 2. Butler University

-Butler University offers an AACSB accredited MBA program.The program trains students in the context of real world business with a focus on people and projects.
-It is a unique program that blends theory with practical application.The program enjoys some of the best faculty in the field.
-The faculty members are individuals who have strong connections with the business community.
-This allows them to provide students with a first-hand perspective of how business works.
-Some courses are even taught by business executive themselves.
+Butler University offers an AACSB accredited MBA program that trains students in the context of real-world business with a focus on people and projects.
+It is a unique program that blends theory with practical application.
+Experts teach experts in the field and business executives who have strong connections with the business community, allowing them to provide students with a first-hand perspective of how business works.

 3. Indiana State University

-The program is one of the more affordable MBA degrees available in Indiana.
-It is also one of the nation’s best MBA programs according to the Princeton Review.
-Students can enroll for the program on a full-time or part-time basis.
-As a student, you can choose the option that best suits your schedule.
+According to the Princeton Review, the program is one of the more affordable MBA degrees available in Indiana and one of the nation’s best MBA programs.
+Students can take the program on a full-time or part-time basis, depending on their schedules.

 4. Indiana University Kokomo